gfelobes/rewildao/README.md

 ##  Smart Contract Features
 `voting_ballet.sol` smart contract include the following functionalities:
-* `giveRightToVote` : Function returns a boolean (i.e. true or false); is true, a voter as already voted or delegate his or her right to vote to another voter, and if false, voter has not voted yet and has a weight (voting power) = 1
+* `giveRightToVote` : Function returns a boolean (i.e. true or false).
+If true, a voter as already voted or delegate his or her right to vote to another voter, and if false, voter has not voted yet and has a weight (voting power) = 1
 * `delegate` : Delegate votes to another voter
-* `vote` : Give vote (including votes delegated to self) to proposal 'proposals[proposal].name'
+* `vote` : Give vote (including votes delegated to self) to proposal `proposals[proposal].name`
 * `winningProposal` : Computes the winning proposal taking all previous votes into account
-* `winnerName` : Calls winningProposal() function to get the index of the winner contained in the proposals array and then returns the name of the winner
+* `winnerName` : Calls the `winningProposal()` function to get the index of the winner contained in the proposals array and then returns the name of the winner

-Main conponents of the `chairtysmartcontract.sol` include:
+Main components of the `chairtysmartcontract.sol` include:
 * `createProposal` :  Interacts with blockchain state, which we can call in our dApp to add a new Proposal, it accepts three parameters: `description`, `charityAddress` and `amount`
 * `vote` : An external function that allows voting on proposals when called with the proposal’s id and a second true/false argument depending on whether the vote is in support or against the proposal
 * `votable` : Verifies if a proposal can be voted on